section-engineering-education/engineering-education/content/articles/spotting-of-passing-objects-using-python/index.md

   - url: /engineering-education/spotting-of-passing-objects-using-python/hero.png
     alt: Spotting Of Passing Objects Using OpenCV In Python Hero Image
 ---
-Tracking and spotting the moving objects has become crucial in our lives today.
+Tracking and spotting moving objects has become crucial in our lives today.
 Talking of security, cameras help us a great deal to detect and track moving objects.
 <!--more-->
-In this tutorial, we will learn how to spot a passing object and return the spotted object real-time using computer vision.
+In this tutorial, we will learn how to spot a passing object and return the spotted object in real-time using computer vision.

 ### Table of contents
 - [Introduction](#introduction)